5 minutes with... Dana Chisnell

 make a plan and get them to the polling place,

 that will make a huge difference.

-Finally - at least in the US - we know from anecdotal
+Finally, at least in the US we know from anecdotal

 evidence from stories that we hear from participants

 how the company you work for changes and works,